 All that was then left was the tabard on the back and the banner.
 Done!

 And there you have it.
-Two very mean lesser warbeasts.
+Two very mean light warbeasts.
 I may see about doing something so the difference in the poses is a bit more visible.

 A bit of muscle and another pin (I broke the left arm) and I have one guy about to thrust forward and one guy in a high block or downward chop.
 Awesome!